dopplershift/testing-actions/README.md

 # Actions Testing
-Empty repo for using and testing actions
+This is an empty repo for using and testing GitHub Actions.

-Now has basic workflow using github-script.
+It now has basic workflow using github-script.